-For purposes of this section, a record includes (Penal Code § 832.7(b)(2)):
+For purposes of this section, a record includes (Penal Code § 832.7(b)(3):

-- All investigation reports. - Photographic, audio, and video evidence. - Transcripts or recordings of interviews. - Autopsy reports. - All materials compiled and presented for review to the District Attorney or to any person or body charged with determining whether to file criminal charges against an officer in connection with an incident, or whether the officer's action was consistent with law and department policy for purposes of discipline or administrative action, or what discipline to impose or corrective action to take. - Documents setting forth findings or recommending findings. - Copies of disciplinary records relating to the incident, including any letters of intent to impose discipline, any documents reflecting modifications of discipline due to the Skelly or grievance process, and letters indicating final imposition of discipline or other documentation reflecting implementation of corrective action.
+- All investigation reports.

+- Photographic, audio, and video evidence.

+- Transcripts or recordings of interviews.

+- Autopsy reports.

+- All materials compiled and presented for review to the District Attorney or to any person or body charged with determining whether to file criminal charges against an officer in connection with an incident, whether the officer's action was consistent with law and department policy for purposes of discipline or administrative action, or what discipline to impose or corrective action to take. - Documents setting forth findings or recommending findings. - Copies of disciplinary records relating to the incident, including any letters of intent to impose discipline, any documents reflecting modifications of discipline due to the Skelly or grievance process, and letters indicating final imposition of discipline or other documentation reflecting implementation of corrective action.

-Unless a record or information is confidential or qualifies for delayed disclosure as provided by Penal Code § 832.7(b)(7) or other law, the following records shall be made available for public inspection upon request (Penal Code § 832.7):
+Unless a record or information is confidential or qualifies for delayed disclosure as provided by Penal Code § 832.7(b)(8) or other law, the following records (hereinafter qualifying records) shall be made available for public inspection no later than 45 days from the date of a request (Penal Code § 832.7(b)(1)):

 - (a) Records relating to the report, investigation, or findings of: - 1.
 The discharge of a firearm at another person by an officer. - 2.
-The use of force against a person resulting in death or in great bodily injury (as defined by Penal Code § 243(f)(4)) by an officer. - (b) Records relating to an incident where a sustained finding (see the Personnel Complaints Policy) was made by the department or oversight agency regarding: - 1.
-An officer engaged in sexual assault of a member of the public (as defined by Penal Code § 832.7(b)). - Dishonesty of an officer relating to the reporting, investigation, or prosecution of a crime, or directly relating to the reporting of, or investigation of misconduct by, another officer, including but not limited to any sustained finding of perjury, false statements, filing false reports, destruction, falsifying, or concealing of evidence.
+The use of force against a person resulting in death or in great bodily injury (as defined by Penal Code § 243(f)(4)) by an officer. - A sustained finding involving a complaint that alleges unreasonable or excessive force. - 4.
+A sustained finding that an officer failed to intervene against another officer using force that is clearly unreasonable or excessive. - (b) Records relating to an incident where a sustained finding was made by the Department or oversight agency regarding: - 1.
+An officer engaged in sexual assault of a member of the public (as defined by Penal Code § 832.7(b)). - 2.
+Dishonesty of an officer relating to the reporting, investigation, or prosecution of a crime, or directly relating to the reporting of, or investigation of misconduct by, another officer, including but not limited to any false statements, filing false reports, destruction, falsifying, or concealing of evidence, or perjury. - 3.
+An officer engaged in conduct including but not limited to verbal statements, writings, online posts, recordings, and gestures involving prejudice or discrimination against a person on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status. - An officer made an unlawful arrest or conducted an unlawful search.